-Nitrate accumulation in frost forages.
+Nitrate accumulation in frosted forages.
 Freezing damage slows down metabolism in all plants, and this might result in nitrate accumulation in plants that are still growing, especially grasses like oats and other small grains, millet, and sudangrass.
-This build-up usually isn’t hazardous to grazing animals, but greenchop or hay cut right after a freeze can be more dangerous.
-When in doubt, send a forage sample to a forage testing lab for nitrate testing before grazing or feeding it.
+This build-up usually is not hazardous to grazing animals, but greenchop or hay cut right after a freeze can be more dangerous.
+When in doubt, send in a sample to a forage testing lab and request a nitrate before grazing or feeding the forage after a frost.

 Prussic Acid Toxicity

 Several forage and weed species contain compounds called cyanogenic glucosides that are converted quickly to prussic acid (i.e. hydrogen cyanide) in freeze-damaged plant tissues, or under drought conditions.
 Some labs provide prussic acid testing of forages.
 Sampling and shipping guidelines should be carefully followed because prussic acid is a gas and can dissipate during shipping leading to a false sense of security when no prussic acid is found in the sample.

 Plant age affects toxicity.
 Young, rapidly growing plants of species that contain cyanogenic glucosides will have the highest levels of prussic acid.
 Pure stands of indiangrass can have lethal levels of cyanide if they are grazed when the plants are less than 8 inches tall.